Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Besides cherry blossoms, April also marks the start of the Tung Blossom season.
 Described as “April (or May) snow”, locals love to stand under trees as the wind blows the white pedals to the ground.
 Tung Blossoms are associated with Hakka culture, and the best places to see them are in Taoyuan and Miaoli.
 Some of the best spots for seeing them are listed here.

-The annual Matsu pilgrimage, one of the largest pilgrimages in the world, took place from April 9-18 in 2021.
+The annual 9-day Matsu pilgrimage, one of the largest pilgrimages in the world, usually takes place in March or April.
 It celebrates Matsu’s birthday, which will be on April 23 in 2022.
-The exact dates of the pligrimage vary by year and are usually determined by an oracle in early spring.
+The exact dates of the pilgrimage vary by year and are usually determined by an oracle in early spring.
 The pilgrimage starts at ends at Zhenlan Temple in Dajia District in Taichung, visiting dozens of temples in four different counties.
+In 2022, the pilgrimage will start on April 8.

 April is the first month that I would personally consider visiting the offshore islands such as Green Island, Penghu, or Orchid Island.
 Before then, the islands are cold and windy, with reduced services.
 May and June are best for perfect weather before it gets super hot and crowded in summer, but late April would likely be fine as well.